 The local groceries and food items in Germany are moderately priced and comparable to Indian prices.

-You can do weekly shopping at the discounted supermarkets in Germany like Lidl.
+You can do weekly shopping at discounted supermarkets in Germany like Lidl.

-I always prefer buying groceries, vegetables, and fruits from Lidl and it costs around 35-40 Euros per week.
+I always prefer buying groceries, vegetables, and fruits from Lidl, which costs around 35-40 Euros per week.
 This is equivalent to Rs.3,500 and sounds reasonable.

-The expensive part of the groceries is when you want to buy an Indian-origin product.
+The expensive part of groceries is when you want to buy an Indian-origin product.

 For example, if you are a north Indian and prefer eating chapati two times a day, then you will definitely buy wheat flour from the nearby Indian / Pakistan store.

 Don’t be surprised if they charge you 10 Euros (Rs.900) for 5 Kg of wheat flour.

 In my family, we also prefer eating chapati two times a day and we usually buy 10-15 Kg of wheat flour a month.